cschirf/gdi-intro-databases-postgres/README.md

 Intro to Databases (Focus on Relational Databases)
 =====================================================

 This material was originally developed by Heather Wade, with Class 1 Data Modeling material adapted from Pamela Fox's one day workshop.
-Reworked for PostgreSQL by Courtney Schirf.
+Reworked for PostgreSQL by Courtney Lenna Schirf.

 The course is meant to be taught in a two four-hour classes.